SemClone/upmex/README.md

 └── config/           # Default configurations
 ```

+## Current Status

+UPMEX is currently in active development (v0.1.0).
+The core extraction functionality is complete and working for Python, NPM, and Java packages.
+License detection is the next major feature being implemented.

+### Implemented
+- Package type detection
+- Metadata extraction for Python, NPM, and Java packages
+- CLI interface with multiple output formats
+- Configuration system with environment variables
+- Comprehensive test coverage

+### In Progress
+- Regex-based license detection (Issue #1)
+- Dice-Sørensen coefficient license matching (Issue #2)

+### Planned
+- Fuzzy hash license detection (Issue #3)
+- ML-based license classification (Issue #4)
+- API integrations (ClearlyDefined, Ecosyste.ms)
+- Performance optimizations for large packages
+- GitHub Actions CI/CD pipeline

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+For major changes, please open an issue first to discuss what you would like to change.
+Please make sure to update tests as appropriate.

+## Changelog

+See [CHANGELOG.md](CHANGELOG.md) for a detailed history of changes.

 ## License